Associate Member Programming at the Annual Meeting

 An effective and successful negotiator knows how to add value by maximizing personal assets over the course of the entire interview process.
 Negotiating salary and/or other forms of compensation is important, but so is knowing when to walk away from a deal.
 This lecture will help attendees figure out how to reach a win-win outcome that will satisfy all parties and solidify an important relationship with your interview partner.

-In order to put into practice concepts covered in the lectures, attendees will have the opportunity to view and participate in examples of what might happen in a good or poor negotiation session as well as discuss what could have been done differently.
+In order to put into practice concepts covered in the lectures, attendees will have the opportunity to hear examples of a good or poor negotiation response to several questions and then discuss what could have been done differently.

 *NEW FOR 2014*